pfgithub/domframework/README.md

 This project was some attempts to use a babel transformer to make reactive stuff idk.

-# abandoned in favor of [uilang](https://github.com/pfgithub/uilang)
+# abandoned in favour of [solid](https://github.com/solidjs/solid)

-reasons:
+solid does what I was trying to do but got one key thing right that I was missing

-- js isn't designed for what I'm trying to do
+- my project was attempting to know at compiletime if something was 'watchable' which requires annotating variables to state that they might change and stuff
-- there are a lot of things I don't like about js
+- solid instead watches for function calls to know what needs to be watched. `<span>{count() + 5}</span>` - it knows to re-evaluate this expression when count changes because the first time when count() was called it saved that it may change.
-- why not
+- this works 1000× better than my messy attempt with `$` prefixing and also has proper types in typescript

-# weird messy testing page of the stuff I had: http://pfg.pw/domframework/
+## weird messy testing page of the stuff I had: http://pfg.pw/domframework/

 ---